 The first scenic highlight of this part of the journey was Lake Hawea.
 Even after seeing a fair share of glacial lakes, Lake Hawea looked impressive with its deep blue water set against the background of a clear blue sky.

 At 141 square kilometres, it is a little smaller than Lake Wanaka, not that you can tell it with a naked eye.
 But what it may lack in size, Lake Hawea compensates in depth.
 Parts of the lake are almost 400 meters deep!

 Once we left the lakes behind, the road entered the virtually untouched beech forests of Mt.
 Aspiring National Park crossing to the West Coast region via the Haast Pass, which at 562 meters above sea level is the lowest of the three passes traversing the Southern Alps.

 We travelled through a dramatic combination of twists and turns across the rainforest country, past red tussock meadows, alpine rivers and waterfalls.
 From the pass, the road followed the Haast river through the region of towering peaks and steep slopes covered in thick forest.

-The Haast township itself didn’t offer much apart from a roadside diner.
-But just out of town we came across some unusual-looking forest and shortly after drove across the longest single lane bridge in New Zealand.
+As if to prove my point, just out of town we came across some unusual-looking stunted forest and shortly after drove across Haast River Bridge – the longest single lane bridge in New Zealand.